 - stomach pain or tenderness

 People undergoing chemotherapy may also have neutropenia.
 Neutropenia is a side effect of chemotherapy.
 It occurs when the immune system has abnormally low levels of neutrophils, a type of white blood cell important for fighting off infections.
-Symptoms will often appear following a course of chemotherapy.
+Symptoms will often appear

 Researchers believe that typhlitis occurs when the lining of the intestine (mucosa) becomes damaged.
 This damage is typically caused by a chemotherapy drug.
 It’s thought that most cases of typhlitis in adults are due to the increasing use of a specific type of cancer treatment known as cytotoxic chemotherapy.